Why ETH Transactions Fail and What to do About it

 TIP: This only applies when using web3 wallets, dexes, etc. Centralized exchanges like Coinbase don’t use gas.

-TIP: Paying to speed up a transaction can result in the transaction being stuck.
+TIP: Paying to speed up a transaction can result in the transaction being stuck in some rare cases.
 Unsticking it can be a pain.
-You might consider not doing this and focusing on paying more upfront.
+You might consider not doing this and focusing on paying more upfront if you can help it.
+However, generally, if your transaction is being slow, paying to speed it up is the best solution.
+I personally speed up transactions all the time and have rarely had an issue.

-TIP: If the prices of the coins you are trading are moving really fast, you may have to do a transaction very quickly and adjust slippage tolerance way up.
-If gas prices are moving really fast you may have to overshoot by a good bit.
+TIP: If the prices of the coins you are trading are moving really fast, you may have to do a transaction very quickly and adjust slippage tolerance way up (for a really illiquid and volatile coin, 15% isn’t unheard of).
+If gas prices are moving really fast, you may have to overshoot by a good bit.
 The charts in both cases will clue you in as to what you have to do.

 TIP: With slippage, you won’t necessarily incur the full slippage tolerance amount.
-That is only the max amount.
+That is only the max slippage amount.
 With gas, you will pay what you offer to pay.
-So… don’t offer to pay more than you are willing to pay, check the current gas fees and aim toward a reasonable high end and you’ll almost always be fine.
+So… don’t offer to pay more than you are willing to pay, check the current gas fees, and aim toward a reasonable high end, and you’ll almost always be fine.